-Hermes and KP-FHR: In September 2021, Kairos submitted to the NRC a construction permit application to build the Hermes Low-Power Demonstration Reactor at the East Tennessee Technology Park (ETTP) in Oak Ridge, Tennessee.
-This reactor will be followed by Hermes 2 and a fleet of commercial power reactors.
-The Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) design is a "pebble-bed" reactor, meaning that it will run on fuel consisting of TRISO particles aggregated into golf-ball-sized pebbles in a configuration reminiscent of a gumball machine.
+Hermes and KP-FHR: In December 2023, NRC issued a construction permit to Kairos Power for its Hermes non-power test reactor in Oak Ridge, Tennessee at the East Tennessee Technology Park (ETTP).
+NRC is currently reviewing Kairos Power's construction permit application for Hermes 2.
+Kairos Power plans to follow these test reactors with a fleet of 140MWe commercial power reactors.
+The Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) design is a "pebblebed" reactor, meaning that it will run on fuel consisting of TRISO particles aggregated into golf-ball-sized pebbles in a configuration reminiscent of a gumball machine.
 Unlike other designs that use TRISO pebbles, KP-FHR pebbles float in molten fluoride salt that carries heat away from the fuel.
 The reactor will operate as a high-temperature, low-pressure system.
 High temperature allows the reactor to make electricity more efficiently and to do other kinds of work.
 Low pressure contributes to a more robust safety case.
 Pebbles will be removed and added during operation for on-line refueling.
 Other graphite components also provide moderation of the neutrons.
 The pebbles themselves are a good container for nuclear waste once the fuel is removed from the reactor.
-A commercial Kairos reactor will deliver 140MWe, but the Hermes reactor will produce only heat, not electricity, since it is a demo reactor.
-The power level of the Hermes reactor will be 35 MWth.
-Hermes 2 is expected to produce electricity.

 Under the Advanced Reactor Demonstration Program, Kairos Power was awarded \$303 million for the \$629 million project to build Hermes.
-The NRC issued its final safety evaluation for the Hermes construction permit in June 2023 and is expected to issue the permit in Q4 2023.
+The NRC issued its final safety evaluation for the Hermes construction permit in June 2023 and approved it in December of 2023, making it the first non-water-cooled reactor to be approved for construction in the U.S. in over 50 years.